-Under this arrangement, NZECO insured against the risk of non-payment by Scott Technology's buyer.
-NZECO's guarantee was provided to Scott Technology's bank which enabled the bank to advance payment to Scott Technology upon their buyer's acceptance of the goods.
+Under this arrangement, NZEC insured against the risk of non-payment by Scott Technology’s buyer.
+NZEC’s guarantee was provided to Scott Technology’s bank which enabled the bank to advance payment to Scott Technology upon their buyer’s acceptance of the goods.
 The bank then collects regular repayments from the buyer over the term of the extended credit.
-The interest rate is relatively low because of the government guarantee provided by the NZECO and it's an appealing off-balance sheet transaction for the buyer.
+The interest rate is relatively low because of the government guarantee provided by the NZEC and it’s an appealing off-balance sheet transaction for the buyer.

-Despite the appeal, NZECO sees export credits as a tool best reserved for strategic sales.
-Peter Rowe says NZECO conducts thorough due diligence to ensure a buyer is credit-worthy, and it takes a willing buyer to engage in NZECO's due diligence and invest time into the necessary paperwork.
+Despite the appeal, NZEC sees export credits as a tool best reserved for strategic sales.
+Peter Rowe says NZEC conducts thorough due diligence to ensure a buyer is credit-worthy, and it takes a willing buyer to engage in NZEC’s due diligence and invest time into the necessary paperwork.

-Australia Lamb Company is in the process of purchasing another lamb processing facility from Scott Technology using NZECO's export credit facility.
+Australia Lamb Company is in the process of purchasing another lamb processing facility from Scott Technology using NZEC’s export credit facility.
 Hopkins is delighted.

 “We get a Government-guaranteed income stream every month for the next five years – but most importantly, it’s a sale we wouldn’t have had otherwise.”